peterzieba/5Vpld/README.md

 <a href="https://en.wikipedia.org/wiki/Programmable_Array_Logic#CUPL">CUPL</a> - A early (1983) programming language used to define the behavior of programmable digital logic.
 "Compiler for Universal Programmable Logic.", is essentially a predecessor to languages like Verilog/VHDL.
 CUPL.EXE is the compiler which is used to compile .PLD files written in CUPL, ultimately to be burned into programmable logic devices.<br />
 <a href="https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources">WinCUPL</a> - A Windows front-end/IDE to the CUPL compiler and related programs.
 WinCUPL itself is best avoided but installing it is necessary to get the CUPL compiler and device libraries.<br />
 [.dl File](device-library/) - A Library File is a binary file used by CUPL compiler that provides support for devices CUPL has the ability to compile logic for.
-This should not be confused with the Device/Primitive Libraries that are part of the fitter.<br>
+This should not be confused with the Device/Primitive Libraries that are part of the .<br>

 <a href="https://en.wikipedia.org/wiki/Netlist">Netlist</a> - A netlist is essentially an electrical schematic in a text file which defines connections.
-For the purposes here, it is an intermediary file format (Either EDIF or Berkeley PLA), which is used to describe the behavior of logic ultimately fed into the fitter.<br />
+For the purposes here, it is an intermediary file format (Either EDIF or Berkeley PLA), which is used to describe the behavior of logic ultimately fed into the .<br />
 <a href="">.TT2</a> - The Berkeley PLA file format.
-An intermediary file which CUPL.EXE can generate that can be used by the Atmel fitters.
+An intermediary file which CUPL.EXE can generate that can be used by the [Atmel fitter](atmel-fitters/).
 Notably, one can use [berkeley-abc](https://github.com/berkeley-abc/abc) to work with these files.<br />
 <a href="https://en.wikipedia.org/wiki/EDIF">.EDF / .EDN</a> - EDIF is another type of netlist format.
-The Atmel fitter can use this as both an input, as well as an output.
+The [Atmel fitter](atmel-fitters/) can use this as both an input, as well as an output.
 Yosys is capable of generating this format, however, one will still need a techmap for this to work.<br />
 <a href="https://en.wikipedia.org/wiki/Place_and_route">Fitter</a> - A fitter converts a netlist into the fusemap (.JED) file.
 It is specific to the device in question and provided by the device manufacturer (Atmel in this case).
 Fitters are needed only for the ATF150x CPLD devices, whereas the PLD devices can go straight from a .PLD to a .JED file.
 In more modern parlance the fitter is basically the place & route stage.<br />
 ATMEL.STD File - Part of the Atmel ATF150x fitter, the primitive/device library for PLA.[^1]<br />
 APRIM.LIB File - Part of the Atmel ATF150x fitter, the primitive/device library for EDIF.[^1]